mbolam/DSWS_OpenRefine/3-start.md

 3. **Shut down:** close any browser tabs with the GUI, then stop the host terminal window with `Ctrl+C`.
 This will ensure any open projects are saved.

 ![OpenRefine terminal and GUI](images/openrefine.png)

+# Troubleshooting Installation

+Depending on security settings on your computer, OpenRefine may be blocked from opening.
+If you are having trouble getting OpenRefine to run, try checking out the OpenRefine [Installation Instructions](https://github.com/OpenRefine/OpenRefine/wiki/Installation-Instructions), where common issues and solutions are listed.